The Sentinel (TV series): Jim Ellison

 During the series, in flashbacks of Jim's military time, his various military awards and badges were shown on his military uniform.
-For example, in Season 2 Episode 15 "Secrets", Jim's Silver Star medal is shown.
+For example, in Season 2 episode "Secrets", Jim's Silver Star medal is shown.
 Additionally in the pilot, Jim is shown to be wearing a Combat Infantryman Badge and the Parachutist Breast Badge on his uniform.
-In Season 4 Episode 4 "Dead End on Blank Street", Jim is also shown to be wearing a Combat Medic Breast Badge.
+In Season 4 episode "Dead End on Blank Street", Jim is also shown to be wearing a Combat Medic Breast Badge.

 When Jim returns to Cascade, Washington, he represses the memories of his time in Peru.
 Nevertheless, his instincts as a Sentinel remain, leading him to "serve and protect" his "tribe", the residents of Cascade, by joining the police force.
 Eventually assigned to Vice, he is mentored by Jack Pendergrast, who helps Jim tame his temper and his rebellious attitude.
 Jim later marries Carolyn Plummer, another detective on the force.
 Jack then dies, and Carolyn and Jim divorce.

-Shortly afterwards, Jim is sent on a solitary stakeout for a week in a remote woodland location, during which his senses start to re-emerge, primarily his sight and hearing.
-After his return to the city, his enhanced senses fully emerge, leaving him feeling disoriented, "stressed out" and drugged.
-He can see, hear, and smell things that no other person could, he can only handle the blandest of foods, and any barely-coarse materials leave him wishing to claw his skin off.
-He checks himself into a hospital, where he meets Blair Sandburg posing as Doctor McCoy (as it says on the stolen lab coat he wears) or Doctor McKay (as he pronounces it).
+After a solitary week-long stakeout in a remote woodland location, Jim's senses begin to re-emerge, focusing primarily on his sight and hearing.
+Upon his return to the city, his enhanced senses fully manifest, causing disorientation, stress, and a drugged feeling.
+He can perceive sights, sounds, and smells beyond ordinary human capability, has an aversion to flavorful foods, and experiences discomfort with any slightly coarse materials.
+Jim opts to check himself into a hospital, where he encounters Blair Sandburg posing as Doctor McCoy (as indicated on the stolen lab coat he wears) or Doctor McKay (as he pronounces it).